Earlier in the week we described what the DataStore Plus ActiveX was.

 At this point we've successfully added the DataStore Plus ActiveX to our project.
 Once we run our project we can open Windows explorer to look for our next CSV datalog file.
 Just navigate Windows Explorer to the location specified in the DataStore Plus ActiveX's “FileLocation” property, and you should see the first CSV log file.

 That's it for DataStore Plus ActiveX step-by-step.
-If you have any questions or comments please don't hesitate to let us know by either using the “Leave a reply” form at the bottom of this page, or by contacting us directly using the “Contact” link at the top of this page.
+If you have any questions or comments please don't hesitate to let us know by either using the “post a comment or question” link below, or by contacting us directly using the “Contact” link at the top of this page.